Sensor Fusion Software in Self Driving Cars: A Binmile Study

 4. Monitor

-Continue keeping an eye on any relevant, classified things in the area to continue planning the course of action.
+Continue monitoring any relevant, classified things in the area to continue planning the course of action.

 Types of Sensors